 The Town of Jackson Housing Ombudsman Program assists renters and landlords in Jackson, Wyoming.
 We provide community education and awareness of the residential housing rights and laws, the Town of Jackson non-discrimination ordinance, and assist people who may have been discriminated against or victimized.
 We work to evaluate the facts of an individual matter and direct tenants and/or landlords to the right avenue of recourse for conflicts, assist in resolving problems, and recommend changes.
+The Ombudsman Program can assist in connecting clients with the proper venues and resources within the community and the state for further assistance.

 If you feel discrimination is happening, you may complete an online intake questionnaire here, or you may complete an intake questionnaire in person at the Teton County Victim Services office.